NishanthJKumar/NishanthJKumar.github.io/_posts/2026-09-20-Tackling-Robotics-with-(V)LM-Agents.md

 # What's missing?
-While current results and what they promise are certainly exciting, there are several important and substantial hurdles to be cleared before it is clearly practical to build and deply general-purpose robots by scaling VLMs.
+While current results and what they promise are certainly exciting, there are several important and substantial hurdles to be cleared before it is clearly practical to build and deploy general-purpose robots by scaling VLMs.

 ### Thorough experimentation and (strong) evidence of generalization
-The bulk of current evidence is either a demonstration with no quantitative results, or a set of preliminary quantitative results that lacks scale and statistical rigor (i.e., hundreds or more trials with results over several random seeeds).
+The bulk of current evidence is either a demonstration with no quantitative results, or a set of preliminary quantitative results that lacks scale and statistical rigor (i.e., hundreds or more trials with results over several random seeds).
 Moreover, many of them do not directly compare against established baselines from the research literature: [Code as Policies](https://code-as-policies.github.io/) or [more recent improvements](https://capgym.github.io/)[^capx] run on the same frontier models, recent VLAs like [π0.7](https://www.pi.website/blog/pi07)[^pi07], [MolmoAct2](https://arxiv.org/abs/2605.02881)[^molmo] or [GR00T N1.5](https://research.nvidia.com/labs/gear/gr00t-n1_5/)[^groot15], and recent WAMs like [DreamZero](https://arxiv.org/abs/2602.15922)[^dreamzero].
 These are currently far from the type of thorough result that could be published in a robotics research paper that would be accepted at a top conference or journal.